By Greggory Warren, CFA | Senior Stock Analyst

 And in response to Oakmark Equity & Income's sale of Flowserve, McGregor noted the following:

 Last, but hardly least, is Flowserve, a leading manufacturer of pumps, valves and seals.
 Flowserve served the Equity and Income Fund well during its nearly three years in the portfolio, and we wish to thank our recently retired long-time partner John Raitt for this successful idea (as well as many others).
 We did not enjoy eliminating any of these five holdings from the portfolio as each company had been performing well and meeting or exceeding expectations.
 Nevertheless, our discipline demands that we move on whenever price and our estimate of intrinsic value per share come together.

 TE Connectivity, 3M and AmerisourceBergen were all up significantly in the period.
 Monsanto, Kimberly-Clark, Automatic Data Processing Inc., Ingersoll Rand and Omnicom were among those sold over the past year.
 Most of these sales were due to the stocks reaching or exceeding our determination of full value.

 If you're interested in receiving e-mail alerts about upcoming articles from The Ultimate Stock-Pickers Team, please sign up here.

-Disclosure: Greggory Warren owns shares of the following securities mentioned above: Amana Trust Income, Kraft Foods Group, Mondelez, Altria, and General Mills.
+Disclosure: Greggory Warren owns shares in the following securities mentioned above: Procter & Gamble, Mondelez International, Philip Morris International, and Amana Trust Growth.
 It should also be noted that Morningstar's Institutional Equity Research Service offers research and analyst access to institutional asset managers.
 Through this service, Morningstar may have a business relationship with fund companies discussed in this report.
 Our business relationships in no way influence the funds or stocks discussed here.